ThomasEhling/Weight_Standardization/README.md

 To implement GN we used the code available at this repo : https://github.com/titu1994/Keras-Group-Normalization

-To implement WN we used a custom keras kernel regulizer funcitons :
+To implement WS we used a custom keras kernel regulizer funcitons :

 ```python
 def ws_reg(kernel):